Oxyrhopus petolarius

-Oxyrhopus petolarius, commonly known as the forest flame snake, is a species of snake in the family Colubridae.
-The species is endemic to South America.
+Oxyrhopus petolarius, commonly known as the forest flame snake, is a species of mildly venomous snake in the family Colubridae.
+The species is endemic to Central and South America.
 There are three recognized subspecies.

 Taxonomy and nomenclature

 According to Savage (2011) the correct scientific name should be Oxyrhopus petolarius.

 Geographic range

 O. petolarius is found in central and northern South America, including Trinidad and Tobago.

 Habitat

 The preferred natural habitats of O. petolarius are forest and savanna, at altitudes from sea level to 2,000 m.

 Description

 Adults of O. petolarius may attain a total length of 91 cm, which includes a tail 22 cm long.

 Coloration is variable.
 It usually consists of some combination of red and black rings or crossbands.
 In some individuals the light-colored crossbands are white instead of red on the anterior part of the body.

 The dorsal scales are smooth, with apical pits, and are arranged in 19 rows at midbody.